THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, San Cristobal, Isabela, Fernandina, Floreana, Santa Fe, Santiago, Rabida, North Seymour, Pinta, Daphne, Marchena

-6. Large Ground Finch
+6. Galapagos Large Ground Finch

 Conservation Status: Least Concern